 - MKT 355 Social Marketing and Fundraising

-Volunteer 10 hours through the Community Service Program with any of the affiliated associations to cultivate a better understanding of the implications of fieldwork, and further develop practical skills while nurturing social responsibility.
+EITHER: Volunteer 10 hours through the Community Service Program with any of the affiliated associations to cultivate a better understanding of the implications of fieldwork, and further develop practical skills while nurturing social responsibility.

 Experiential Learning – any of the following:

-- Social Change Day (Spring)
+- Social Change Day or similar event

-- 3 Speakers or events relating to social change and social innovation, organized or supported by IFE and selected Clubs with the official IFE Social Innovation Badge (learn about it in the dedicated section below)
+- 3 Speakers or events relating to social change and social innovation, organized or supported by IFE and selected Clubs

 - Volunteer for the JCUMUN conference